 Relational De-Creation

-A biblical-theological account of final judgment, conditional immortality, and the second death through Scripture’s own logic of life, death, exclusion, and new creation.
+A canonical-theological account of final judgment, conditional immortality, and the second death through Scripture’s own logic of life, death, exclusion, and new creation.

 April 19, 2026